ketiVision/2K2K/README.md

 The dataset contains
 - Train data
     * 2,000 of the 3D human models with vertex color (approximately 1M vertices)
-    * 2,000 of the low-resolution 3D human models with vertex color (approximately 50K vertices)
+    * 2,000 of low-resolution 3D human models with vertex color (approximately 50K vertices)
 - Test data
     * 50 of the 3D human models with vertex color (100K vertices)
 - Data loader